Williamston Community Schools

 Construction of Discovery Elementary began in 1996 and was most likely complete by 1998, but was operational by 1999 at the latest.
 Discovery is physically connected to Explorer Elementary through a wide hallway and a mutual main entrance, but is considered a separate building.
 This is because Discovery is much newer than Explorer and contains different grade levels.
 Discovery Elementary remains the newest building in Williamston Community Schools by far.
 The construction of Discovery Elementary is a strange subject.
 Around the school, you can see that the construction of Discovery brought some changes to the basic infrastructure of the school.
 The elementary schools began using a different power grid than the WMS and WHS, which were all previously using the same power grid.
 You can also see some other evidence of old structures and various forms of disconnected electrical infrastructure in the field next to Discovery, suggesting that there could have been other purposes for that land before Discovery was constructed.
 Additionally, the preschool and Kids’ Corner (childcare) were moved out of the original building, as space in Explorer had been freed up due to the construction of Discovery.
 Discovery houses Kindergarten through 2nd grade, a gym, a cafeteria, a library, and most of the non-grade classrooms.
 The construction of Discovery Elementary released a lot of strain off of Explorer Elementary, which was previously the only elementary school.
 Explorer's second gym and cafeteria became underutilized.
 Strangely, there was also a vote to approve another loan in 2003 to build yet another elementary school for 5th-6th grade.
 This bond was never approved, and sadly we don't know where the school planned to build this failed third elementary school.

-From 2006 to 2007, Granger Construction greatly expanded Williamston High School.
+From 2005 to 2007, Granger Construction greatly expanded Williamston High School.
 The bond for this construction was approved in 2004.
 First, new road entrances to the school were added.
 Williamston High School received a new student parking lot in 2006, as the old parking lot behind the school was built over.
 In its place, a 76,000 square foot expansion to the school, which included a new and larger gymnasium, a public physical fitness center, and the F-hallway.
 This also created a new commons space and the infamous Math and Science Academy.
 Aside from this main event, a few other upgrades were made.
 The library was expanded and renovated, absorbing the nearby classrooms B2 and C1.
 The local track and stadium were also upgraded.
 Seating accommodations and the concessions stand were upgraded on the home side.
+The away side desperately needs renovation.
 The offices at Explorer Elementary School were updated as well.

 Also during 2007, a tornado struck the City of Williamston.
 Williamston High School suffered minor damage as a result, ironically in the newly constructed areas.
 Mitchell Road, (one of the roads adjacent to the school), lost multiple residences, and 2 people were killed.
 McCormick park, as well as the City of Williamston, suffered extensive damage, which you can see in the picture.